Kepmon/Kepmon/README.md

 ## 🙋️ About me
 * I'm a highly motivated and passionate front-end programmer with a strong desire to kick-start my professional career.
 * My primary focus is to write clean, readable and maintainable code, and to assure the best possible performance of websites.
 I am well-equipped to do so, due to the following:
-    * I have first hand experience participating in code reviews, and I've been refactoring my code based on the feedback I received (see the pull requests [here](https://github.com/Kepmon/Website_ZChA/pulls) or [here](https://github.com/Kepmon/task-manager/pulls), if interested).
+    * I have first-hand experience participating in code reviews, and I've been refactoring my code based on the feedback I received (see the pull requests [here](https://github.com/Kepmon/Website_ZChA/pulls) or [here](https://github.com/Kepmon/task-manager/pulls), if interested).
 Therefore, I know what it is like going back to your code and wondering what's going on there.
-    * I also happen to be a perfectionist, therefore, I intend to make a complete code refactoring for all my existing projects - I already managed to do this with one of them and - due to the lack of time - the rest are waiting for their turn.
+    * I also happen to be a perfectionist, and therefore, I intend to make a complete code refactoring for all my existing projects - I already managed to do this with one of them and - due to the lack of time - the rest are waiting for their turn.
 * Making websites accessible for everyone is also one of my top priorities.
 Therefore, when writing my personal projects, I implement solutions that allow both keyboard-navigating users, as well as screen-reader users, to easily navigate through the website/app.
 Currently, I use the [Silktide website accessibility simulator](https://chrome.google.com/webstore/detail/silktide-website-accessib/okcpiimdfkpkjcbihbmhppldhiebhhaf) as well as the [NVDA screen reader](https://www.nvaccess.org/download/) to be able to perceive the web the way that people with disabilities do.
 However, I'm open to any tool recommendations that would allow me to enhance my accessibility skills.
-* Although at the moment I'm focused on developing my front-end skills, I do intend to learn some back-end technologies (e.g. Node.js/Express.js) as well, since I strongly believe that the broader your knowledge is, the better developer you make.
+* Although at the moment I'm focused on developing my front-end skills, I do intend to learn some back-end technologies (e.g. Node.js/Express.js), as well since I strongly believe that the broader your knowledge is, the better the developer that you make.

 ## 🎓 Currently learning
 ✓ Practicing **Vue.js** by making [this app](https://github.com/Kepmon/task-manager).
 ✓ Intending to learn **Nuxt 3** as soon as I finish writing the abovementioned app.
-Planning to do so just by writing another app (learning by doing) since I already watched a crash course on the topic and I believe I'll be able to manage writing an app just with the docs.
+Planning to do so by writing another app (learning by doing) since I already watched a crash course on the topic and I believe I'll be able to manage writing an app just with the docs.

 ## 💻 Tech Stack
 **1. Languages**